-Table 1: List of Applicable Documents 11 Table 2: List of Referenced Documents 11 Table 3: Description of classes.
+Table 1: List of Applicable Documents 10 Table 2: List of Referenced Documents 11 Table 3: Description of classes.
 The column "number" gives code numbers which are occasionally referred to in later sections.
-14 Table 4: Symbols used for the different conceptual models in the ASII (SAT) output16 Table 5: Symbols used for the different conceptual models in the ASIINWP (SAT+NWP) output Figure 1: Processing chain for the detection of a CF in ASII (black) and ASIINWP (blue); in ASIINWP the two branches are symbolising the classical CF and the low CF Figure 2: Processing chain for the detection of a CF in WA in ASIINWP Figure 3: Upper panel: 3 rd December 2001, 06 UTC; ASII; WV AMVs superimposed which suggest WF conditions, hence the labelling by red 'w'.
-Lower panel: 3 rd December 2001, 06 UTC; ASIINWP; CA changes the ASII analysis of WF into a CF Figure 4: Processing chain for the detection of a WF in ASII (black) and ASIINWP (both black and blue arrows) Figure 5: Processing chain for the detection of an occlusion in ASII (black) and ASIINWP (both black and blue parts) Figure 6: Upper panel: ASII analysis of the 06 UTC IR satellite image from 22 nd May 2001.
+13 Table 4: Symbols used for the different conceptual models in the ASII (SAT) output14 Table 5: Symbols used for the different conceptual models in the ASIINWP (SAT+NWP) output Table 6: "Meteorological content" for each conceptual model, depending on the processing branch (ASII or ASIINWP).
+In some cases it is sufficient that at least one criterion is fulfilled.
+Then, 'OR' indicates the possible choice Table 7: Explanation for controversial classifications in ASII and ASIINWP 67 Figure 1: Processing chain for the detection of a CF in ASII (black) and ASIINWP (blue); in ASIINWP the two branches are symbolising the classical CF and the low CF Figure 2: Processing chain for the detection of a CF in WA in ASIINWP Figure 3: Upper panel: 3 rd December 2001, 06 UTC; ASII; WV AMVs superimposed which suggest WF conditions, hence the labelling by red 'w'.
+Lower panel: 3 rd December 2001, 06 UTC; ASIINWP; CA changes the ASII analysis of WF into a CF Figure 4: Processing chain for the detection of a WF in ASII (black) and ASIINWP (both black and blue arrows)22 Figure 5: Processing chain for the detection of an occlusion in ASII (black) and ASIINWP (both black and blue parts) Figure 6: Upper panel: ASII analysis of the 06 UTC IR satellite image from 22 nd May 2001.
 The spiralled cloud band has been analysed as occlusion (green "o" tags), however with some undesired inclusions of CF (blue c).
 Lower panel: ASIINWP analysis of the same satellite image.
-Figure 7: Processing chain for the detection of a wave in ASII (black) and ASIINWP (both black and blue parts) Figure 8: Processing chain for the detection of an upper wave in ASII (black) and ASIINWP (both black and blue parts) Figure 9: Processing chain for the detection of a front intensification in ASIINWP (both black and blue parts) Figure 10: Processing chain for the detection of a dry intrusion in ASII (black) and in ASIINWP (both black and blue parts) Figure 11: Processing chain for the detection of an upper level low in ASIINWP42 Figure 12: Processing chain for the detection of a comma in ASII (black) and in ASIINWP (both black and blue branches) Figure 13: Processing chain for the detection of EC in ASII (black) and in ASIINWP (both black and blue branches) Figure 14: Processing chain for the detection of a Cb in ASII (black) and in ASIINWP (both black and blue branches) Figure 15: Processing chain for the detection of an MCS in ASII (black) and in ASIINWP (both black and blue branches)
+Figure 7: Processing chain for the detection of a wave in ASII (black) and ASIINWP (both black and blue parts) Figure 8: Processing chain for the detection of an upper wave in ASII (black) and ASIINWP (both black and blue parts) Figure 9: Processing chain for the detection of a front intensification in ASIINWP (both black and blue parts) Figure 10: Processing chain for the detection of a dry intrusion in ASII (black) and in ASIINWP (both black and blue parts) Figure 11: Processing chain for the detection of an upper level low in ASIINWP41 Figure 12: Processing chain for the detection of a comma in ASII (black) and in ASIINWP (both black and blue branches) Figure 13: Processing chain for the detection of EC in ASII (black) and in ASIINWP (both black and blue branches)

-Code:NWC/CDOP2/GEO/ZAMG/SCI/UM/ASII Issue: 1.0 Date: 15 October 2016 File:NWC-CDOP2-GEO-ZAMG-SCI-UM-ASII\v1.0.docx Page: 7/90
+Code:NWC/CDOP3/GEO/ZAMG/SCI/UM/ASII Issue: 1.0 Date: 21 January 2019 File:NWC-CDOP3-GEO-ZAMG-SCI-UM-ASII\v1.0.docx Page: 7/84